‘Go, go, no fear’: elderly man gets excited and goes viral when he lands on the simulator screen in SP; VIDEO | Santos and Region

 “The client was promptly attended to and had no injuries.
 The other attractions within the Adventure Park are limited to children aged 5 to 12 years, with the authorization of a responsible adult and accompanied by monitors.
 The objective of the enterprise is to provide unique moments for the entire family”, he concludes, in a note.

-Elderly man falls on his face on the simulated screen in a mall — Photo: Reproduction
+Elderly man falls face-first on the simulated screen in a mall — Photo: Reproduction